TULiberalArts/Criminal-Justice-Training-Program/pages/temple-university-police-academy.md

 For more information about applying on-line, you may e-mail [policeacademy@temple.edu](mailto:policeacademy@temple.edu) or to speak to someone in person, please call [(267) 468-8600](tel:2674688600).

 **Temple University Municipal Police Academy is offering to waive the academy application fee ($75.00) for current and recent graduates of Bucks County Community College and Penn State Abington.
-In order to be considered for the waiver, the applicant must be able to provide proof of attendance within the past school year or of graduation.
-Please contact Police Academy Director, Chris Willard for further details at [(267) 468-8600](tel:2674688600) or via e-mail at [cwillard@temple.edu](mailto:cwillard@temple.edu).
+In hopes of making the police academy more accessible to all applicants, Temple University Police Academy is offering limited payment plan on a case by case basis, please contact [Director Willard](mailto:cwillard@temple.edu) for additional information.
+In order to be considered for the waiver, the applicant must be able to provide proof of attendance within the past school year or of graduation.**

+**Please contact Police Academy Director, Chris Willard for further details at [(267) 468-8600](tel:2674688600) or via e-mail at [cwillard@temple.edu](mailto:cwillard@temple.edu).**

 **Temple University Police Academy is a stand-alone Academy and is not affiliated with Temple University Police Department.
 Attending the Temple Police Academy does not guarantee employment with the Temple University Police Department.**